mahavedalla/mahavedalla/docs/en/questions/dhamma/discussion-of-the-noble-eightfold-path/discussion-of-the-noble-eightfold-path-itself/whether-the-noble-eightfold-path-is-the-ultimate-end.md

 Draft: true
 ---

-# Whether the noble eightfol path is the ultimate end?
+# Whether the noble eightfold path is the ultimate end?

 ## Bibliography